chapel-lang/chapel/frontend/doc/file-format.rst

    * a number of location entries, each consisting of:

-     * relative offset within the uAST section, stored as a variable-byte encoded difference from the previous entry's uAST offset, or a difference from the starting relative offset if this is the first entry.
+     * relative offset within the uAST section, stored as a signed variable-byte encoded difference from the previous entry's uAST offset, or a difference from the starting relative offset if this is the first entry.

-     * variable-byte encoded index into file paths
+     * variable-byte encoded unsigned index into file paths

-     * the first line, stored as variable-byte encoded difference from the previous entry's last line, or a difference from the starting line number if this is the first entry
-       - i.e. the first line is prevEntry.lastLine + decodedDifference
+     * the first line, stored as a signed variable-byte encoded difference from the previous entry's last line, or a difference from the starting line number if this is the first entry - i.e. the first line is prevEntry.lastLine + decodedDifference.

-     * the last line, stored as a variable-byte encoded different from this entry's first line
+     * the last line, stored as a signed variable-byte encoded difference from this entry's first line

+     * unsigned variable-byte encoded first column

+     * unsigned variable-byte encoded first last column

+     * variable-byte encoded M, number of additional locations associated with this uAST item

+     * for each of the M additional locations:

+       * unsigned variable-byte encoded additional location tag

+       * first line, stored as a signed variable-byte encoded difference from this entry's first line

+       * last line, stored as a signed variable-byte encoded difference the additional location's first line

-     * variable-byte encoded first column
+       * unsigned variable-byte encoded first column

-     * variable-byte encoded first last column
+       * unsigned variable-byte encoded first last column

 Types Section
 -------------